 The tentative subdivision plan was conditionally approved with the preliminary PUD.
 The applicant has also submitted updated tentative subdivision materials for reference (not re- approval) for the final PUD application.
-Additionally, plan drafts have been submitted for storm drainage; sewer and water utilities; and streets (all of these are located within the "W" series of Exhibits), pedestrian ways, trails and paths.
+Additionally, plan drafts have been submitted for storm drainage; sewer and water utilities; and streets (all of these are located within the "W" series of Exhibits and as revised on 12/10/2021 of Exhibit kk), pedestrian ways, trails and paths.
 These updated materials supplement much of the earlier materials.
 The criteria are met.